What is Credit Life and Credit Disability Insurance?

 Read our section on how to obtain low interest car loans online to get the best interest rates.
 Having a pre-approved car loan in place before visiting a dealership will protect you from any car dealer finance scams and also provide you with a powerful negotiating tool.

-When you apply for a car loan through a lender they may offer, even insist, that you buy a credit life and disability insurance policy to help protect the loan they are giving you.
+When you apply for a car loan through a lender they may offer, even insist, you buy a credit life and disability insurance policy to help protect the loan you're applying for.

 Pros and Cons of Credit Life and Disability Insurance